 Here are some other quick reasons to avoid selfies and to use a pro instead… Approximately 88 percent of hiring managers said that they felt a selfie on an online CV was unprofessional.
 And, from the same survey, 58 percent also said they would not hire someone who had specifically used a selfie on LinkedIn.

 Getting a professional headshot done demonstrates self-confidence, a desirable trait employers seek.
 Also, you only get one chance at a first impression and it can do damage if it’s not good – your headshot is often the first impression for an online profile.
 Other reasons can be listed but, the point is clear.
 Be sure to avoid the Selfie Self-Destruct Scenario.

 Finding a Professional Headshot Photographer

 Getting on the phone with them is also an opportunity to evaluate how much they know.
-Even if you don’t know yourself, ask them about their equipment and why they use it.
-Do they do retouching and what and why.
-Again, even if you don’t know about the topic, knowledgeable people generally sound knowledgeable.
-It’s an opportunity for you to see if they stumble.
+Even if you do not know yourself, ask them about their equipment and why they use it.
+Do they do retouching and what they do it on and why.
+Again, even if you do not know about the topic, knowledgeable people generally sound knowledgeable.
+It is an opportunity for you to see if they stumble.

 Besides, if you have reached this point in the article, you at least have an understanding that full frame cameras matter.
 Lighting is the next critical component, and it needs its own article.
 But a professional photographer will be able to use studio lighting with a full frame camera to make headshots even higher quality.